bnbuckler/program-guides/_privacy/fipps.md

 <div markdown="1">
 ### Description

-Agencies should involve the individual in the process of using PII and, to the extent practicable, seek individual consent for the collection, use, dissemination, and maintenance of PII.
-Organizations should also provide mechanisms for appropriate access, correction, and redress regarding use of PII
+Agencies should involve the individual in the process of using PII.
+To the extent practicable, agencies should seek individual consent for the collection, use, dissemination, and maintenance of PII.
+Organizations should also provide mechanisms for appropriate access, correction, and redress regarding use of PII.

 ### ICAM Implenetation Considerations

-Agencies that currently interact with the public in a face-to-face context and/or engage in paper/telephone transactions must recognize that there will continue to be individuals who will not feel comfortable adopting technological processes.
+Agencies that currently interact with the public in a face-to-face context and/or engage in paper/telephone transactions must recognize that there will continue to be people who will not feel comfortable adopting technological processes.
 They should continue to offer physical alternatives for processes that are not inherently technology-based.

-Agencies should also provide redress mechanisms in accordance with the Privacy Act that allow individuals to report and correct information that is inaccurate, lost, or compromised and damages resulting from incorrect authentication or unauthorized access.
+Agencies should also provide redress mechanisms in accordance with the Privacy Act that allow people to report and correct information that is inaccurate, lost, or compromised and damages resulting from incorrect authentication or unauthorized access.
 Redress mechanisms help enhance confidence in the program and promote individual participation.